mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-1.markdown

 ## A. Introduction

 ### Motivations
 There is a widely-accepted approach to building ML solutions that starts with learning parameters of a model and then applying a threshold to the model's scores to get labels.
 The thresholding part rests on an equation that balances two types of errors, with decision aided by so-called confusion matrices.
-For example, see this [tutorial](https://machinelearningmastery.com/threshold-moving-for-imbalanced-classification/).
+For example, see this [tutorial](https://machinelearningmastery.com/threshold-moving-for-imbalanced-classification/) - scroll down until "We can summarize this procedure below.".

 The whole process is intuitive and can be applied to a number of problems.
 Over the last couple of years, however, I have stumbled upon applications that required more or less tweaking of this standard approach.
 For example, how should I determine the score thresholds of an ML sytem that is an input into a downstream system?
 What if the downstream task aggregates the upstream outputs, e.g. classifying paragraphs to make decisions on documents?